Hard Target: Box office

 The film premiered in cinemas on August 20, 1993, in wide release throughout the U.S..
 During its opening weekend, the film opened in second place grossing $10,106,500 in business showing at 1,972 locations.
-The film The Fugitive came in first place during that weekend grossing $18,148,331.
+The film The Fugitive came in first place during that weekend grossing $18,148,331.The film earned $4 million during its opening weekend, ranking in third place behind The Fugitive and Undercover Blues.
 Hard Target 's revenue dropped by 50% in its second week of release, earning $5,027,485.
 For that weekend, the film fell to third place, even with an increased screening count of 1,999 theaters.
 The Fugitive remained unchallenged in first place grossing $14,502,865 in box office revenue.
 During its final week in release, Hard Target opened in a distant eleventh place with $1,270,945 in revenue.
 For that particular weekend, Striking Distance starring Bruce Willis made its debut, opening in first place with $8,705,808 in revenue.
 The film went on to top out domestically at $32,589,677 in total ticket sales through a 5-week theatrical run.
 Internationally, the film took in an additional $41,600,000 in box office business for a combined worldwide total of $74,189,677.
 For 1993 as a whole, the film worldwide would cumulatively rank at a box office performance position of 23.